robriks/blockchain-developer-bootcamp-final-project/README.md

 npx hardhat node
 ```

-In a new terminal, run the deployment script to deploy the marketplace contract on localhost network:
+In a new terminal, run the deployment script to deploy the marketplace contract on localhost network (this network must be specified as the default is currently set to Rinkeby in the hardhat.config.js file):
 ```
 npx hardhat run --network localhost scripts/deploy.js
 ```